robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

     * **Severity**: *Critical*

     You can leave the other options at the default settings
-9. Click **Save**
+8. Click **Save**
-10. In the list of alerts find the alert you just created and click on the magnifying glass to the right of the screen to run the alert.
+9. In the list of alerts find the alert you just created and click on the magnifying glass to the right of the screen to run the alert.
-11. Review the alert details.
+10. Review the alert details.

 We now see that a bucket has had encryption removed.
 In order to find out which bucket, let’s look at the CloudTrail logs we enabled.

-12. Go to the [AWS CloudTrail](https://us-west-2.console.aws.amazon.com/cloudtrail/home?region=us-west-2) console
+11. Go to the [AWS CloudTrail](https://us-west-2.console.aws.amazon.com/cloudtrail/home?region=us-west-2) console
-13. On the navigation pane to the left, click **Event History**.
+12. Click **Event History** in the left navigation.
-14. Filter based on **Event Name and **DeleteBucketEncryption**.
+13. Filter based on **Event Name and **DeleteBucketEncryption**.
-15. Expand the latest event and click on **View Event** to see the details of the API call.
+14. Expand the latest event and click on **View Event** to see the details of the API call.

     > Which bucket was encryption disabled on?